 Market Research: The Basics

 Customers are the foundation of your business.
-Your company cannot succeed if you don’t understand them and their relationship to your products and services.
+In order for your company to succeed, you need to understand them and their relationship to your products and services.
 That is where market research comes into play.

 According to the Small Business Administration, market research is “the process of analyzing data to help you understand which products and services are in demand, and how to be competitive.”
 That data can include valuable intelligence about your marketplace, your industry, your competition — but especially and most importantly, about your customers and how they feel about your company and its offerings.

 In short, market research helps you understand three things: your industry, your competition, and your target market.
-You can use it, for example, to:
+You can use it to:

 With the above insights, market research can yield numerous business benefits, including: